 “Community building requires a concept of the leader who creates experiences for others –

 experiences that in themselves are examples of our desired future.”
 Peter Block

 Community stewardship and radical inclusion have always been my work, in person, and I noticed in recent years that these skills are also needed in online groups.
 It is new territory for members and leaders — and one that often presents problems for activists and entrepreneurs trying to steer these communities.

 Communities often rapidly assemble around ambitious, inspirational, truth-telling and conscious activists and entrepreneurs.

 This is both a blessing and a curse.

 The responsibilities and time-demands of leadership can swamp a person — and if you’re not coming from a facilitation or community development background, you might feel like you’re not equipped to guide the very group you created.

 Not a lot of trainings or coaching services are available teaching us how to steward and lead online groups.
 But I know, intimately, from a decade of non-profit work and in-person community-building experience what some of the solutions are.

 So in the last year I’ve translated my decades of facilitation experience into a new medium: digital groups, especially your Facebook or membership group.

-I offer 1:1 Community Stewardship Strategy Sessions for Online Groups and/or In-person Events
+I offer 1:1 Community Facilitation Strategy Sessions for Online Groups and/or In-person Events

 You can also use these 1:1 sessions as a team training support or a tune-up when specific issues pop up in your community and you need help resolving or shifting them.